lavalink-devs/Lavalink/IMPLEMENTATION.md

 ---

 Decodes multiple tracks into their info
-> `/decodetracks` is deprecated and for removal in v4
+> `/decodetracks` is deprecated and marked for removal in v4
 ```
 POST /v3/decodetracks
 ```